SMMILE: An Expert-Driven Benchmark for Multimodal Medical In-Context Learning: Experiments

-Finally, in Figure \ref{fig:stratification} (Panel D), we evaluate MLLM performance stratified by image type.
-Each query image the SMMILE benchmark points to was annotated by an expert with one of the following categorical labels indicating modality: "X-Ray", "CT", "Staining", "Photograph", "ECG", "Ultrasound", "Fundus Photograph", "Text", "MRI", "Mammogram", "Illustration", "EEG", and "Other".
-We observe that MLLMs exhibit highly variable performance across the 13 considered modalities.
-No MLLM consistently achieves strong performance across all modalities, suggesting that the MLLMs are unable to consistently glean relevant information from provided in-context examples.
-We particularly note that when query images come from the MRI and Illustration modalities, all evaluated models fail to generate any correct answers.
-Modalities like "Text", "Mammogram", "Fundus Photograph", and "EEG" also prove to be challenging, with at least two MLLMs failing to generate any correct answers.
+Figure \ref{fig:stratification} (Panel D) shows that MLLMs exhibit highly variable performance across the 13 included imaging modalities.
+No MLLM achieves strong performance across all modalities, suggesting that the MLLMs are unable to consistently glean relevant information from provided in-context examples.
+When query images come from the MRI and illustration modalities, all evaluated models fail to generate any correct answers.
+The text, mammogram, fundus photograph, and EEG modalities also prove to be challenging, with at least two MLLMs failing to generate any correct answers.

 In summary, our results demonstrate that SMMILE is a comprehensive and challenging benchmark for evaluating in-context learning abilities of MLLMs in medical settings.
 We hope that SMMILE can serve as a valuable resource for driving forward the development of future MLLMs.
+Extended fine-grained analyses are provided in Appendix Sections \ref{app:extendedsmmileanalysis} and \ref{app:extendedsmmileplusplusanalysis}.